AwsSG/empowered/TESTING.md

 *  js files were checked by the official [JSHint](https://jshint.com/):
     * [script.js](documentation/testing/testing_hintjs_script.png);
     * [calendar.js](documentation/testing/testing_hintjs_calendar.png);
+Variables, which reported to be undefined were defined in template since they are needed to be received by the template.

 ### Python Validation
 Valentin Bryukhanov's [online validation tool](http://pep8online.com/) was used to ensure that all of the project's Python source code is [Pep 8-compliant](https://legacy.python.org/dev/peps/pep-0008/).
 This checking was done manually by copying python code and pasting it into the validator.